Keith Haring: Early work: 1980–1981

-Haring first received public attention with his graffiti art in subways, where he created white chalk drawings on black, unused advertisement backboards in the stations.
-He considered the subways to be his "laboratory", a place where he could experiment and create his artwork and saw the black advertisement paper as a free space and "the perfect place to draw".
+Haring first received public attention with his graffiti art in subways, where he created white chalk drawings on black, unused advertisement boards in the stations.
+He considered the subways to be his "laboratory," a place where he could experiment and create his artwork and saw the black advertisement paper as a free space and "the perfect place to draw".
 The Radiant Baby, a crawling infant with emitting rays of light, became his most recognized symbol.
 He used it as his tag to sign his work while a subway artist.
 Symbols and images (such as barking dogs, flying saucers, and large hearts) became common in his work and iconography.
-As a result, Haring's works spread quickly and he became exceedingly more recognizable.
+As a result, Haring's works spread quickly and he became increasingly more recognizable.

-The writings of Burroughs and Brion Gysin inspired Haring's work with lettering and words.
+The cut-up technique in the writings of William S. Burroughs and Brion Gysin inspired Haring's work with lettering and words.
 In 1980, he created headlines from word juxtaposition and attached hundreds to lamp-posts around Manhattan.
 These included phrases like "Reagan Slain by Hero Cop" and "Pope Killed for Freed Hostage".
-That same year, as part of his participating in The Times Square Show with one of his earliest public projects, Haring altered a banner advertisement above a subway entrance in Times Square that showed a female embracing a male's legs, blacking-out the first letter so that it essentially read "hardón" instead of "Chardón", a French clothing brand.
+That same year, as part of his participating in The Times Square Show with one of his earliest public projects, Haring altered a banner advertisement above a subway entrance in Times Square that showed a female embracing a male's legs, blacking-out the first letter so that it essentially read "hardón" instead of "Chardón," a French clothing brand.
 He later used other forms of commercial material to spread his work and messages.
-This included mass producing buttons and magnets to hand out and working on top of subway ads.
+This included mass-producing buttons and magnets to hand out and working on top of subway ads.

-In 1980, Haring began organizing exhibitions at Club 57, which were filmed by his close friend and photographer Tseng Kwong Chi.
+In 1980, Haring began organizing exhibitions at Club 57, which were filmed by his close friend, photographer Tseng Kwong Chi.
 In February 1981, Haring had his first solo exhibition at Westbeth Painters Space in the West Village.
-In November 1981, he had a solo show at Hal Bromm Gallery in Tribeca.
+In November 1981, Hal Bromm Gallery in Tribeca presented the artist's first solo exhibition at a commercial gallery.